VirtualVasquez/gatsby-portfolio/content/sections/about/about.md

 imageAlt: "An exteremely handsome man named Melvin Vasquez"
 ---

-I started to learn to code in 2018, and since then I have never looked backed.
+I started to learn to code in 2018, and since then I have never looked back.
 Coding hit a perfect trifecta that I was always looking for in a career.

 It allows me to help people in many different ways.
 It grants me the ability to bring cool and creative concepts to life.